nightroman/FarNet/PowerShellFar/README.md

 [Contents]
 [Power panel](#power-panel)

-Tree panel is a kind of power panels dealing with PowerShell providers.
-It is designed to display hierarchy of provider container items as a tree with expandable nodes.
-Not all providers support container items, for example:
+Tree panel is a kind of Power panel for PowerShell "navigation" providers, for example *FileSystem* and *Registry*.
+It shows container items as a tree with expandable nodes.
-FileSystem and Registry do, Function and Variable do not.

 **Keys and actions**

 * `[Right]`

-    Expands an item's children or, if it is already expanded or it is not expandable (Fill handler is null), moves the cursor to the next item.
-If an item was already expanded and then collapsed then its children are not refilled (for performance and keeping expanded children).
+    Expands the item or, if it is already expanded or not expandable, moves the cursor to the next item.
+If the item was expanded before and then collapsed then its children are not refilled.

 * `[AltRight]`

-    Similar to `[Right]` but children items are refilled.
-Normally it is used to reflect external changes of source data.
+    Similar to `[Right]` but the children are refilled.
+    It is used to reflect external changes of source data.

 * `[Left]`

-    Collapses an item's children or moves the cursor to the parent item.
+    Collapses the item or moves the cursor to the parent item.

 * `[AltLeft]`

-    Similar to `[Left]` but child items are removed from the tree.
-It can be used to free not needed resources, or just to get refilled children when they are expanded next time.
+    Similar to `[Left]` but children are discarded from the tree.
+It is used to free memory or ensure refilled children when they are expanded next time.

 * `[Alt+Letter]`

     Quick search.
-It should work fine, '+' and '-' in tree node names are ignored.
+It should work for actual names, the special tree node marks '+' and '-' are ignored.

 **View modes**

-* `[Ctrl0]` - tree column and description status.
+* `[Ctrl0]` - just the tree, descriptions are in the status line.
-* `[Ctrl1]` - tree and description columns.
+* `[Ctrl1]` - two columns, the tree nodes and their descriptions.

 *********************************************************************